HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/Preliminaries.md

 A plane is a zero thickness surface with an infinitely large area.

 `````
-Let's break it down to understand it better:
+Let's break it down to understand it better {cite:p}`kuttler2020first`:

-1. Zero thickness: In mathematics, a plane is considered to have zero thickness.
+1. **Zero thickness**: In mathematics, a plane is considered to have zero thickness.
 This means that a plane does not have any measurable depth; it is essentially a two-dimensional object.

-2. Infinitely large area: A plane extends infinitely in all directions.
+2. **Infinitely large area**: A plane extends infinitely in all directions.
 It has an unbounded area, meaning it continues indefinitely without any boundary.
 In practice, of course, we cannot have a truly infinite plane, but mathematically, we can work with the concept of an infinitely large plane for theoretical purposes.

 So, a plane can be visualized as a flat, unending surface that extends infinitely in both length and width, but it has no depth.
 Planes are a fundamental concept in geometry and are used to define and analyze various geometric shapes and concepts.
 We will discuss planes more in Chapter 4.